ATSHFT/WebBrowserSample/README.md

-# Koyfin
+# Web Browser
-Opens up Koyfin inside a window
+Opens up a Web Browser inside a window

 Installation steps:
 1. Download from github